Learn how to quickly set up and test the Square Java SDK.

 Create a Square account and an application.
 For more information, see Create an Account and Application.

 Get a Sandbox access token from the Developer Console.
-For more information, see Make your First API Call.
+For more information, see Get a personal access token.

 Install the following: